If you want to move directly to another section or part of this Baseball Lingo listing you simply click on one

 - Barn Burner: A game where both teams are red hot and scoring runs in bunches and the score is getting out of hand we will tell everyone we have a barn burner going on.

-No way is baseball lingo-page2 going to tell you that Paul Newman was a barn burner even though it has been a hot summer.
+No way is Baseball Lingo-page2 going to tell you that Paul Newman was a barn burner even though it has been a hot summer.

 - Base Path: The base path is an imaginary line from the center line (unmarked) between first to second to third base.
 The runner is not allowed to leave this imaginary line to avoid being tagged out.